erees1/erees1.github.io/_posts/2023-06-13-transformer-memory.md

 <!--summary_start-->

 How much memory is used when training a transformer?
 In this post I take a first principles approach to calculating the steady state and peak memory usage during training and by deriving estimates of memory usage for the different components see how close I could get to the allocated memory numbers reported by pytorch.
-There are a few posts on this topic already, e.g. [here](https://www.trentonbricken.com/TransformerMemoryRequirements/) and [here](https://stats.stackexchange.com/questions/563919/formula-to-compute-approximate-memory-requirements-of-transformer-models), but I wanted to build up a more granular approximation and more accurately account for the different data types used by autocast and see if this got me closer to the actual numbers.
+There are a few posts on this topic already, e.g. [here](https://www.trentonbricken.com/TransformerMemoryRequirements/), [here](https://stats.stackexchange.com/questions/563919/formula-to-compute-approximate-memory-requirements-of-transformer-models) and [here](https://blog.eleuther.ai/transformer-math/), but I wanted to build up a more granular approximation and more accurately account for the different data types used by autocast (e.g. [EleutherAI](https://blog.eleuther.ai/transformer-math/) assume all activations in fp16) and see if this got me closer to the actual numbers.
 This post was in part inspired by [Transformer Inference Arithmetic](https://kipp.ly/blog/transformer-inference-arithmetic/).

 Specifically I will be looking at GPT2 using Kaparthy's [nanoGPT](https://github.com/karpathy/nanoGPT) implementation - [my fork/branch here](https://github.com/erees1/nanoGPT/tree/feature/mem_checks), in the [readme](https://github.com/erees1/nanoGPT/tree/feature/mem_checks) I add a short section on modifications I made to help with this investigation.
 You can also find my colab notebook with calculations [here](https://colab.research.google.com/drive/1Zr53EaAi5LQueyhbZv4OMZrkaQGuOWe0?usp=sharing).